Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 end
 ```

 It turns out this $8$-tile solution does not provide sufficient compute capacity to achieve the 1 $\mu s$ throughput objective of the tutorial.
-Additional throughput can be achieved by partitioning each inner loop body to its own tile.
-Similarly, each outer loop body may be partitioned to its own tile.
+You can increase throughput when you partition each inner loop body into its own tile.
+Similarly, you can partition each outer loop body to its own tile.
 The algorithm exhibits $C$ outer loop iterations, and $C-k$ inner loop body iterations for each outer loop $k$.
 It follows the total # of tiles required is $C + C(C-1)/2$.
 For the $8$ columns here, this equals $8+8\times7/2=36$ tiles.

 The following diagram shows the AI Engine floorplan for this $36$-tile solution.
-Here, no attempt has been made to floorplan the design; the tools elect by default to simply use the second row for buffers.
-These could be co-located in the first row for many of the tiles; indeed this occurs in the final floorplan shown below.
+Here, there is no attempt to floorplan the design—the tools elect by default to simply use the second row for buffers.
+These could be co-located in the first row for many of the tiles, shown as follows in the final floorplan.

 ![figure](images/qrd-physical-array.png)

 The following diagram shows additional details of the AI Engine QRD $norm()$ kernel code.
-The code is partitioned into three separate workloads:
+The code is in three separate workloads:

 * The "Initialization" code accepts the $R$ and $Q$ inputs from the previous tile and initializes $R$ to zero for the first tile.
 * The "QRD Norm" code computes the $norm()$ required by the QRD outer loop body, updates the appropriate $Q$ column.
 * The "Output" code delivers the updated $R$ and $Q$ values to the following tile.
 The $Q$ is not returned by the last tile.

 Note that kernels with indices $0,8,15,21,26,30,33,35$ perform the outer loop $norm()$ operations whereas the remaining tiles compute the inner loop bodies.
-Only the upper triangular portion of the $R$ matrix is updated as it is passed through the AI Engine pipeline.
+Only the upper triangular portion of the $R$ matrix updates as it passes through the AI Engine pipeline.

 ![figure](images/qrd-kernel-norm-code-details.png)

 The following diagram shows additional details of the AI Engine QRD $qr()$ kernel code.
-The code is partitioned into three separate workloads:
+The code is in three separate workloads:

 * The "Initialization" code accepts the $R$ and $Q$ inputs from the previous tile.
 * The "QR" code computes the dot product between columns `Q(i)` and `Q(m)` and then updates `Q(i)` based on the result.